Day trips from Álamos

 La Aduana — worth it

-The tropical deciduous forest around town is the region’s real draw, and a guided morning out into it counts as a trip in its own right.
-Distances are short but the value is in going early with someone who knows the birds.
-Book a local guide the day before.
+The tropical deciduous forest and the Cuchujaqui river south of town are the region’s real draw, and a guided dawn walk into it counts as a trip in its own right even though the distances are short.
+The value is entirely in going early with someone who knows the birds and the access, so book a local guide the day before.
+This is the outing serious visitors build the trip around, and it pairs naturally with the birdwatching angle that defines Álamos.

 Presa Adolfo Ruiz Cortines (El Mocúzari) — nice enough

-The reservoir near Navojoa draws anglers and offers open water and birdlife, roughly an hour toward Navojoa (approximate).
-Worth it if you fish or want a change of scenery, skippable otherwise.
+The reservoir out toward Navojoa, roughly an hour away (approximate), draws bass anglers and holds open water and waterbirds.
+Genuinely worth it if you fish or want a change of scene and some big sky, comfortably skippable otherwise.

 Navojoa — practical, not scenic

-Honest take: La Aduana and a birding morning are the two trips that justify a car.
-Everything else is optional.
+Honest take: La Aduana and a birding morning are the two outings that justify keeping a car, and between them they fill your second day nicely.
+Everything else is optional, and the reservoir only pays off for anglers.